Caloocan High School: History

-In 1982, the old buildings in Caloocan High School were demolished to make way for the Mayor Macario A. Asistio, Jr. worked to have an administration building built.120 classrooms are presently housed in these structures.
+In 1982, the old buildings in Caloocan High School were demolished to make way for an administration building.120 classrooms are presently housed in these structures.
 English, Filipino, Social Studies, Science, Mathematics, Practical Arts, Home Economics, YD-CAT, and Values Education are among the nine subject areas taught at Caloocan High School, which has a teaching staff of 401.
 Toribio Teodoro High School, Cecilio Apostol High School, Integrated School for first year, Maria Clara and Tandang Sora annexes were also integrated with Caloocan High School between 1982 and 1983.
 Each Department is led by a department head or coordinator who oversees and controls the department's operations while also teaching in the department.

+The school offers Grade 7 to 12 Junior and Senior High School with Special Programs in Science, Technology and Engineering (STE), Special Education Program (SPED), Open High School Program (OHSP) and Alternative Learning System (ALS).